History of psychology (discipline)

-History of Psychology refers to the academic discipline concerned with studying the history of the study of psychology.
+History of psychology is the academic discipline concerned with studying the history of the study of psychology.
 Another term would be historiography of psychology.
 Postsecondary course titles and textbooks often combine history and systems of psychology; one chapter may address the history and tenets of structuralism, a subsequent chapter functionalism, a subsequent chapter behaviorism, etc.

-The discipline is related to the history of human science and the history of emotions.
+The discipline is related to the history of human science, the history of emotions, and the history of psychiatry.
 These must be considered separately, however, as they have their own disciplinary norms.

 The new history of psychology

 It is now common practice, when teaching advanced courses in the history of psychology, to follow Laurel Furumoto in making a distinction between old and new history.
 This label was intended to recognize a shift in disciplinary norms that first became apparent, in retrospect, in the 1970s.
 Before that, the history of psychology was harshly criticized by specialist historians of science for being celebratory and Whiggish.

-In other words, contemporary history of psychology is broadly describable as post-Kuhnian.
+In other words, the contemporary history of psychology is broadly describable as post-Kuhnian.
 As a result, it shares traits with contemporary historiography of science, science and technology studies, and the sociology of scientific knowledge.
 Kurt Danziger's book, Constructing the Subject: Historical Origins of Psychological Research, is often considered exemplary of this approach.